i4/http2matrix/README.md

 ---------

 Since Matrix has, unlike XMPP, no native direct messages but uses rooms, the bot will investigate all rooms it has joined.
-If the bot and all receivers of a message are either joined or invited in a room, but not anyone else, the message will be delivered to this room.
+If the bot and all recipients of a message are either joined or invited in a room, but not anyone else, the message will be delivered to this room.
 The part with invited users makes the code a bit more complex but is crucial to ensure that for subsequent messages the same room will be used again, even if a user hasn't joined yet.
-In case a user has left, a message targeting him as well will result in creating a new room and inviting all other receivers (if any).
+In case a user has left, a message targeting him as well will result in creating a new room and inviting all other recipients (if any).

+Non-existing recipients will be silently ignored as long as at least one recipient exits on the server.

 **Please note:** The bot will keep the messages in his history – and hence admins may be able to read them.
 To clear the history every other member has to leave the room: